 - Provide good, friendly and helpful customer service.

-Make sure the target audience knows who you are, involve them in your business and build sympathy this way.
+Make sure your target audience knows who you are.
+Involve them in your business.
+This way you build sympathy.
 In the end, your (potential) customers will trust you and grant you much.

 Principle 6: Social affirmation

 A site like Bol.com is a great example.
-They convince you to buy certain products by adding reviews from other buyers to their product pages.
-You too can apply the principle of social affirmation to your web shop, website or other online platform.
+They convince you to buy products.
+They do this by putting reviews of other buyers on their pages.
+You too can apply the principle of social proof to your web shop, website or other online platform.

 - Show reviews (Google reviews, reviews, testimonials, etc.).